Please seek further advice if you are under 18 or do not claim universal credit (UC) and have been sanctioned.

 - the wrong work-related requirements have been imposed

-- temporary circumstances such as attending court or funeral
+- temporary circumstances such as needing to attend court or a funeral

 - being in hospital